 The Cirrus Cartel has members outside of Nimbaterra as well, and a few are even well-trained assassins.
 If a rat is ever found in their ranks, it's a sure bet their body will be discovered horrifically mangled on the side of a cliff.

 The Cartel reports recruitment in the hundreds with a recent census pointing towards 540+ members.
-They are greatly dispersed throughout Lower Kasuria and the Nimbaterra isles.
-The current Cartel leader is a tall, coal colored Gryffe by the name of Biagio Blacktalon.
-He is often seen wearing a white suit with black dress pants and decorated in gold jewelry.
+They are greatly dispersed throughout the Isle of Zephyr and other lower lands as well as the Nimbaterra isles.
+The current Cartel leader is a tall, coal colored Gryffe by the name of Biaggio Blacktalon.
+He is often seen wearing a black suit with black dress pants and decorated in gold jewelry.

-Assassins are often dressed in red masks with black gloves, cloaks and boots.
-Dealers are seen wearing trenchcoats and suits not unlike Biagio's.
-Dealers are sometimes called "whitecoats" due to this choice of attire.
+Assassins are often dressed in red masks with black gloves, red cloaks and boots.
+Dealers are seen wearing trenchcoats and suits not unlike Biaggio's.
+Dealers are sometimes called "blackcoats" due to this choice of attire.
 Most Cartel members are avians but it's not unheard of for Werewolves and other furres to join their ranks.
-Initiation rites include grand theft, destruction of enemy property and the slaughter of slaves.
+Initiation rites include grand theft, destruction of enemy property and the assassination of slaves.